Young Buffalo Bill: Plot

 The film takes place in the New Mexico Territory of the United States in the 1860s.
 Bill Cody and his friend Gabby Whitaker arrive in the New Mexico territory sometime in the 1860s, Gabby feels the land is worthless as it is filled with nothing but “Injins and rocks”.
 Bill begins discussing Buffalo until he notices a woman driving a seemingly out of control carriage.
-Bill and Gabby stop the horses, but the woman berates them saying she didn’t any help.
+Bill and Gabby stop the horses, but the woman berates them saying she didn't any help.

 In town Bill and Gabby are talking about the previous events, when the woman overhears their conversation and introduces herself as Tonia Regas.
 Tonia asks both men what they are doing in Santa Fe and Bill says they were called to do a land survey by U.S Colonel, Joseph Calhoun.
 Upon hearing this Tonia leaves.

-At Colonel Calhoun’s homestead, Gabby introduces the Colonel to Bill.
+At Colonel Calhoun's homestead, Gabby introduces the Colonel to Bill.
 Calhoun reveals he knows Bill through his excellent reputation with the Pony Express and as a Buffalo hunter.
 Calhoun tells the men that his men have been having trouble with a medicine man named Akuna.
 Gabby and Bill agree to help.

 Meanwhile Tonia arrives at her home where her grandfather, Don Regas tells her she must never go into town alone again.
 Don Regas then expresses his disdain with the survey by the American government to his friend Emelio Montez.
-Later, Montez sends a message to his half-brother, Akuna and Akuna’s men ride out with rifles.
+Later, Montez sends a message to his half-brother, Akuna and Akuna's men ride out with rifles.

 Akuna and his men meet with Montez.
-Akuna reveals they were born from the same mother, but Montez’s father was a white man.
-Montez asks for the location of a gold mine the Regas’ land.
+Akuna reveals they were born from the same mother, but Montez's father was a white man.
+Montez asks for the location of a gold mine the Regas' land.
 Akuna laments, saying the location is only for the chief, referring to himself, to know.
 Montez says he will find a way to acquire the land from Regas and claim the land for their tribe.

-Later Colonel Calhoun’s son Jerry arrives in Santa Fe.
+Later Colonel Calhoun's son Jerry arrives in Santa Fe.
 Colonel Calhoun introduces Jerry to Bill and Gabby, and then tells Jerry that although a more experienced is needed, he took a chance to help his son.

-Jerry accompanies, the surveyors out to part of the Regas land where they are attacked by Akuna’s men, but they make it out alive with only one men being injured.
+Jerry accompanies, the surveyors out to part of the Regas land where they are attacked by Akuna's men, but they make it out alive with only one man being injured.
 Back in town Jerry and Don Regas discuss the land agreement.
 Bill tells Tonia that the survey is only a formality and when the survey is all over the ranch will still belong to her family.
 Tonia and Bill help Jerry convince Don Regas to allow the survey and he complies.